Louisiana abortion ban still blocked; judge wants more info

-In the meantime, Johnson said the temporary restraining order blocking enforcement of the ban — allowing clinics to continue abortion procedures — will remain in effect until his ruling.
-Lawyers representing Louisiana Attorney General Jeff Landry said they expect a written ruling within the coming days.
-However, Landry said he also anticipates that the case will ultimately end up before the Louisiana Supreme Court.
+Whatever Johnson decides, Louisiana Attorney General Jeff Landry said he anticipates that the case will ultimately end up before the Louisiana Supreme Court.

 “We believe that ultimately we will prevail and the rule of law will be upheld,” Landry said during a news conference, that was mostly drowned out by the chants of nearby protesters, following Monday's court hearing.
 “Those people who don’t like it have two choices — they can try to change the law, but if they find themselves in the minority of ideas then they can pack their bags and go somewhere else.”

+In West Virginia, Kanawha County Circuit Court Judge Tera L. Salango granted the Women’s Health Center of West Virginia a preliminary injunction against the 1800s-era ban, saying that in the absence of action by the court, the clinic and its patients, “especially those who are impregnated as a result of a rape or incest, are suffering irreparable harm.”

+Attorney General Patrick Morrisey decried the ruling, calling it “a dark day for West Virginia.”
+He said his office will appeal the decision to the state Supreme Court.

-The Baton Rouge hearing is among the latest developments in state and federal legal battles around the country, prompted by the Supreme Court's reversal of the Roe v.
-Wade decision.
-In another Monday development, the Supreme Court issued an order that put Indiana a step closer to being able to enforce a parental notification law involving girls who get abortions before they turn 18.
+In Indiana, a U.S. Supreme Court order that put the state a step closer to being able to enforce a parental notification law involving girls who get abortions before they turn 18.

 The law has been blocked for five years, but the Supreme Court ordered lower courts to take a new look at the law following the landmark June 24 decision.
 The order formally returned the Indiana case to lower courts that had refused to act while awaiting the judgement.